iamtonymayse/gepa-next/USAGE.md

 Tokens are configured via API_BEARER_TOKENS.

-	•	Bypass (dev/test convenience): If OPENROUTER_API_KEY is set and the request omits Authorization, POST /v1/optimize* is allowed.
-All other routes still require auth.
+	•	Bypass (dev/test convenience): If OPENROUTER_API_KEY is set and the request omits Authorization, POST /v1/optimize (or /optimize) is allowed.
+All other routes (including GET /v1/optimize/{id}, SSE /v1/optimize/{id}/events, and DELETE /v1/optimize/{id}) still require auth.
 	•	CORS: Disabled by default unless you set CORS_ALLOWED_ORIGINS.

 ⸻